 PSHE is vital for pupils so that they have a balanced understanding of their own emotions, mental health to be able manage their own behaviour to be able to grow in today’s modern lifestyle.
 We believe it is essential that all pupils gain the confidence and ability that they need in this subject, to prepare them for the challenge of a rapidly changing world and to support them with whatever challenges they have in their future.
 As part of being a Rights Respecting school, the UNICEF Rights of the child are promoted throughout the school and embedded during assemblies and throughout with the use of language that staff and pupils use.
 This is built upon thought both key stages and EYFS.
-We are currently working towards achieving the bronze award.
+We have recently been awarded with the UNICEF Rights Respecting Bronze award and are now working towards achieving the silver award.
 Our PSHE teaching has a strong link with the online safety aspect of computing and, as well as teaching regular sessions, we also celebrate the annual ‘online safety week’ as well as ‘anti-bullying week’.
 There are also occasions where additional sessions will be taught if needed due to latest developments/class needs.
 It is imperative that parents and carers are kept up to date with the latest RSE guidance and guidance is regularly shared with parents via ClassDojo and via our website.
 Stakeholders were consulted prior to the Relationships Education Policy being adopted.
 It is widely recognised that a child’s emotional health and wellbeing influences their cognitive development and learning.
 This also impacts on their physical and social health and their mental wellbeing into adulthood.
 Our role in school is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
 We also have a role to ensure that children learn about what they can do to maintain positive mental health, what affects their mental health, how they can help reduce the stigma surrounding mental health issues, and where they can go if they need help and support.
 At Windmill Hill Academy, we follow the Trauma Informed Schools (TIS) approach in line with our Rights Respecting (Rights of the Child) approach.
 Both of these, support pupils' wellbeing.
 Wellbeing strategies are promoted and embedded on a daily basis, as well as additional supporting sessions, e.g. mindfulness sessions.
 Bertie, our school dog, also helps to support the pupils and staff wellbeing.
 A stroke to our fluffy waggy-tailed friend really helps!

 The statutory content of the national curriculum for PSHE aims to ensure that all pupils are equipped with sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.